val-town/val-town-blog/src/content/blog/node-spawn-performance.md

    `serialization: "advanced"` so that you can send bytes without serialization.
    This doesn't work in Deno and Bun.
-3. I created a pair of [Abstract Sockets](https://man7.org/linux/man-pages/man7/unix.7.html) for each spawn call and sent the logs over the socket.
+3. I created a pair of [Abstract Sockets](https://man7.org/linux/man-pages/man7/unix.7.html#:~:text=be%20inspected.%0A%0A%20%20%20%20%20%20%20abstract-,an%20abstract%20socket,-address%20is%20distinguished) for each spawn call and sent the logs over the socket.
 This spends too much time setting up the sockets to be worth it.

-Also abstract sockets are crazy.
+Also Abstract Sockets are crazy.
 I'm familiar with [Unix Domain Sockets](https://en.wikipedia.org/wiki/Unix_domain_socket) where you have a file called (eg) `something.sock` and you can listen on it and connect to it just like a network address.
 Turns out, that if you use a Unix socket and the